 I have to have some courage myself to be able to bring people together, and see what we can do about those types of problems.
 From what I’ve been reading about, generally, the best type of situation is we actually have Scrum Master per team.

 That’s silly when we’re running two person teams as well.
 I’m still not exactly sure exactly what the…

 Derek: That’s one of the other difficult things.
-I really played with it one time, maybe two weeks where we do retrospectives as entire unit, and inter‑mix the teams, and mix the teams up and try to get some honest courage, hit those lowest common denominator problems and really pick up our engineering practices, and pick up our Scrum practices and XP practices.
+I really played with it one time, maybe two weeks where we do retrospectives as entire unit, and inter‑mix the teams, and mix the teams up and try to get some honest courage, hit those lowest common denominator problems and really pick up our engineering practices, and pick up our Scrum practices and eXtreme Programming (XP) practices.

 Then, maybe every third week, try to do a retrospective that highlighted each team as an individual team as part of the exercise, even though it was facilitated all at one time.
 The problem is that that becomes fairly difficult to find exercises that work that only have two people providing the input to that data.